 RFE/RL's Kyrgyz Service: Radio Azattyk

-Radio Azattyk seeks to bridge divides within Kyrgyz society by providing influential audiences with informed reporting and balanced debate on topics that other media ignore, including minority rights, government corruption, and Islamic radicalism.
+Radio Azattyk is a leading, multimedia source of independent news and information in Kyrgyzstan, reporting on topics that other media ignore, including minority rights, government corruption, and Islamic radicalism.

 - Language: Kyrgyz

 - Established: 1953

-- Distribution: Radio (nationwide FM, SW, satellite), TV (ElTR Public channel and NTS private channel, 12 affiliates), Internet (website, mobile, social media)
+- Distribution: Radio (nationwide FM, SW, satellite), TV (ElTR Public channel and NTS private channel, 12 affiliates), website, mobile, social media

-- Coverage: Radio: 7.5 hours daily, TV: five 30-minute shows weekly on ElTR and 10 minutes daily.
-World news six days a week on NTS channel.
+- Coverage: Radio: 7.5 hours daily, TV: six 30-minute shows weekly on ElTR, NTS and 15 minutes daily.
+World news five days a week on NTS channel.

-- Staff: 9 in Prague, 23 in Bishkek, 27 stringers in Kyrgyzstan and abroad.
+- Staff: 10 in Prague, 68 in Bishkek, 33 stringers in Kyrgyzstan and abroad

 - Reporters Without Borders Press Freedom Index, 2018: 98/180.

-- While media in Kyrgyzstan have traditionally enjoyed greater editorial freedom than their regional counterparts, content is subject to political, ethnic, and regional biases and influence.
+- The media in Kyrgyzstan has traditionally enjoyed greater editorial freedom than counterparts elsewhere in Central Asia, but is subject to political, ethnic, and regional biases and influence.

-- The Kyrgyz Service is the leading source of independent news and information for elites and ordinary citizens alike.
-A March 2016 Gallup survey found that Radio Azattyk reaches more than 40 percent of the population every week via TV, radio, and digital platforms.
+- A March 2016 Gallup survey found that Radio Azattyk reaches more than 40 percent of the adult population every week on TV, radio, and digital platforms.
 A Baltic Surveys poll in February 2015 found that Radio Azattyk is considered the most reliable radio station in Kyrgyzstan.